renanzazula/inAtlas-coffee-shop-app/README.md

     - getOrderById
 ****
 ### Execute the application
-To execute the application we can run the command line bellow with local profile
+To execute the application, we can run the command line below with local profile

 `mvnw spring-boot:run -Dmaven.test.skip=true -Dspring-boot.run.profiles=local`

-The application when starts will create H2 memory database and insert a list of product bellow
+The application, when it starts, will create an H2 memory database and insert a list of products below

     - Product Name
     - Latte $ 5.3